 HELLO POTENTIAL PERFORMERS!

-Show applications will open in November.
-We review applications on a rolling basis up until the last Fringe Society registration deadline (TBC) however we do sometimes accept applications after this time if we still have gaps to fill.
+Show applications will open soon.
+We review applications on a rolling basis up until the last Fringe Society registration deadline however we do sometimes accept applications after this time if we still have gaps to fill.
 So the sooner you apply the better.

 When will I hear back about my application?